Oxford Daily (OD)Oxford Daily (OD)Oxford Daily (OD)

 Stay off closed routes; call 999 for trapped.

-RNLI’s Oxfordshire lead Gary Evans warned Marine News‘s Tina West“riverside paths deadly; debris-laden waters sweep adults away”.
+RNLI’s Oxfordshire lead Gary Evans warned Marine News‘s Tina West, “riverside paths deadly; debris-laden waters sweep adults away”.

 Children schooled remotely where possible.
 Power firms warn of outages.